Teekaynium/ZimStock-Project/README.md

 # ZimStock-Project

 <h2>Description</h2>
-This project aims to extract Zimbabwe stock prices on a daily basis from the official website, in order to create a continuous database.
-Historical stock prices are otherwise obtained at a hefty cost, thus, this project will enable free and easy access.
+This project aims to extract Zimbabwe stock prices and traded volumes on a daily basis from the official website.
+This is done in order to create a continuous database as historical stock data is otherwise obtained at a hefty cost.
+This project enables free and easy access to historical Zim stock data.
 <br />